-ode45(@function name,[start time, end time], initial value of variable y)
+ode45(@(variables) function_name(variables),[start time, end time], initial value of variable y)

 is a special MATLAB function that will integrate the differential equation (numerically).
 Note that a 'function handle' (the @) has to be used to tell MATLAB the name of the function to be integrated.